magento/knowledge-base/src/troubleshooting/general/security-scan-tool-troubleshooting-guide.md

 ## BotNet Suspect failure

-The merchant receives a notification regarding a "BotNet Suspect" failure.
+You receive a notification regarding the "BotNet Suspect" failure.

 ### Cause